-Strictly speaking, Shell Cordovan is not a leather but the tanned flat muscle of the horse, middle croup muscle (musculus glutaeus medius), which is surrounded by fascia and this gives him together with the smearing and shine bumps the very special optics and attributes.
+Strictly speaking, Shell Cordovan is not a leather but the tanned flat muscle of the horse, which is fused with the skin and surrounded by fascia and this gives him together with the smearing and shine bumps the very special optics and attributes.

 What you need

 The oval shells are polished after licking (greasing) and colouring by rubbing coloured oil, also called smearing, with a quartz roller.

 The surface of the Shell Cordovan is formed by the fascia, the white-blue shimmering cell tissue in an untanned state, which in a living animal serves to supply the muscle with nutrients and lymph fluid.

 This explains the formation of bubbles when walking through the rain with Shell Cordovan shoes:

 The surface, the fascia, may take up the raindrop, but cannot (no longer) transport it, and on the other hand the nonsense, which is very common on the Internet, that you should rub your Shell Cordovan shoes completely with distilled water to “remove” the bubbles.